-This Employment Agreement (this "Agreement") is made and entered into as of January 1, 2014 (the "Effective Date") by and between CytRx Corporation, a Delaware corporation ("Employer"), and Benjamin S. Levin, an individual and resident of the State of California ("Employee").
+This Employment Agreement (this "Agreement") is made and entered into as of January 1, 2017 (the "Effective Date") by and between CytRx Corporation, a Delaware corporation ("Employer"), and Scott Wieland, an individual and resident of the State of Tennessee ("Employee").

-WHEREAS, Employer desires to employ Employee, and Employee is willing to be employed by Employer, on the terms set forth in this Agreement.
+WHEREAS, Employer desires to continue to employ Employee, and Employee is willing to continue to be employed by Employer, on the terms set forth in this Agreement.